Providing NXP taxation principles, approach, governance and engagements applied across our geographic operational footprint.

 Within NXP’s global framework, such risks are identified and managed by continuously monitoring the filing process.
 By operating through regional and functional dimensions, the likelihood of identifying and resolving tax issues in a timely fashion is ensured.
 Tax accounting processes identify controls to define mitigation procedures for each identified risk.
 We document the control, mitigation and execution for each identified risk.
 As an additional measure, tax payments are systematically forecasted and any material deviations between forecast and actuality are analyzed and managed on a weekly basis.

 Anyone can confidentially lodge a complaint concerning potential violations using various reporting channels, such as management, an ethics liaison or the NXP Ethics Committee.
 Complaints can also be submitted using the phone or web option of the SpeakUp line , which is hosted by an independent third party and facilitates anonymous reporting.
-A strict policy of non-retaliation is in force to protect any employee who reports potential violations.
+A strict policy of non-retaliation is in force to protect any team member who reports potential violations.
 Processes for informing senior management about allegations include periodic internal reports, although we have no reports of tax-related violations thus far.